 Or just dunk it

-If you’re not going for braising, you can just drop your sliced meat into boiling water and scoop out immediately, before it cooks.
+If you’re not going for braising, you can just drop your sliced meat into boiling water and scoop out immediately, before it cooks, as per Mary Bell.
 It’s an instant kill temperature for pathogens, and assuming you disinfect your knives and cutting board or meat slicer a few seconds prior, should be clear to then dehydrate at your leisure.